 - Historical review of aerial photographs, Sanborn Fire Insurance Maps, city directories, topographic maps, and historical building permits

 - Review of local municipal agency records/interviews, state and federal environmental database review

 - Analysis of soil, geologic and hydrogeologic conditions

 - Interviews with owners, occupants and neighboring tenants (for abandoned properties)

 - Inclusion of the Statement of Qualifications of assessors

 - Conclusions regarding significant environmental liabilities if any

 - Final recommendations

-Farmer Environmental Group’s project team has extensive experience in conducting Phase I Environmental Site Assessments on all types of facilities including service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings, and residential properties across the U.S. and Canada.
-Our vast wealth of project experience provides our clients with an invaluable resource in the correct evaluation of potential issues on properties of interest.
+Farmer Environmental Group’s project team has extensive experience conducting Phase I Environmental Site Assessments on all types of facilities, including service stations, dry cleaners, industrial properties, retail centers, auto repair facilities, agricultural properties, office buildings, and residential properties across the US and Canada.
+Our vast wealth of project experience provides our clients with invaluable resources in the correct evaluation of potential issues on properties of interest.

 When a Phase I ESA identifies potential contamination of a site by hazardous materials, a further investigation is typically warranted.
-The Phase II ESA includes sampling and laboratory analysis to confirm the presence of hazardous materials.
+The Phase II ESA includes sampling and laboratory analysis to confirm the presence of dangerous substances.
 Some of the tests that may be performed include: